Inflation and the Theory of Cosmological Perturbations: Quantum fluctuations during inflation

-Let us consider for simplicity the limit ${\bf k}^2/a^2\ll 1$ and let us disregard the gradient term.
+Let us consider for simplicity the limit $k/a\ll H$ and let us disregard the gradient term.
 Under this condition we see that $\dot{\phi}_0$ and $\delta\phi$ solve the same equation.
-The solutions have therefore to be related to each other by a constant of proportionality which depends upon time , that is
+The solutions have therefore to be related to each other by a constant of proportionality which depends upon space only, that is